open-feature/playground/README.md

 ### Flagsmith

-[Flagsmith](https://flagsmith.com/) is a open-source feature flag and remote config service.
-They offer many deployment options including: SaaS, private cloud, or on-prem.
+[Flagsmith](https://flagsmith.com/) is an open-source feature flag and remote config service.
+Flagsmith offers many deployment options including: SaaS, private cloud, and on-premise.

 Follow these steps to setup Flagsmith for the demo: